 Iron County Water Stewards: Answering Community Questions: How is water being conserved in agriculture?
 (March 2, 2022)

 Low Elevation Spray Application

 Cedar Valley has a great heritage and culture of agriculture, and agriculture is of great economic value to the Cedar Valley community as well.

-However, as the largest water user in the valley, there must be a large focus on water efficiency and conservation in agriculture.
+However, as the largest water user in the valley (according to numbers from the Utah Division of Water Rights), there must be a large focus on water efficiency and conservation in agriculture.
 Because of this, CICWCD has put many efforts on helping farmers save water and become more efficient.

 In 2018, the CICWCD & the E&I Conservation District, along with the help of Evan Vickers and John Westwood, acquired $220,000 from the legislature to convert traditional center pivot nozzles to high efficiency LESA/LEPA nozzles.
 Approximately 1776 acres were converted to the high efficiency nozzles through this grant.

 Traditional sprinkler and pivot systems are about 60-80% effective, but those that use LESA/LEPA attachments can achieve 95% efficiency.
 It is believed that using LESA/LEPA to convert to more efficient irrigation practices will save an estimated 20-30% of the agricultural water in our aquifer.

 To date, more than 2,000 acres of center pivots have been converted with the help of the Utah Legislature and the E&I Conservation District.